Startup SEO Guide: How to Do Startup SEO in 2026

 For startup SEO, start with a clean technical foundation, publish one "best answer" page per priority keyword, and earn a handful of trusted links.
 Track progress weekly in Search Console, then scale what works.

 If you need a full SEO checklist, start with our SEO website guide.
-If you’re auditing a launch, use test website for SEO.
+If you're auditing a launch, use test website for SEO or the deeper complete audit checklist.
 For backlinks, see our backlink website guide.

 Sources: